 Who supports this?

-The Ada County Highway District Commission, the Ada County Realtors Association, the Associated General Contractors, the Boise Metro Chamber of Commerce, and the Building Contractors Association, so far.
-More supporters are expected in coming weeks.
+The Ada County Highway District Commission, the Ada County Regional REALTORS, the Associated General Contractors, the Boise Metro Chamber of Commerce, and the Building Contractors Association, so far.
+See a more detailed list here.